Pride and Joy (Stevie Ray Vaughan song)

-"Pride and Joy" is a song by Texas singer/guitarist Stevie Ray Vaughan and his backup band Double Trouble.
-It is an original composition by Vaughan and appeared on his 1983 Epic Records debut album Texas Flood.
-"Pride and Joy" was also released as Vaughan's first single and has become one of his best-known songs.
+"Pride and Joy" is a song by American singer, guitarist and songwriter Stevie Ray Vaughan and his backing band Double Trouble, released in late 1983 by Epic Records.
+It lists Vaughan as the writer, but actually it is rewritten from a 1962 record called "I Go Into Orbit" by Johnny Acey.
+The song was released on Stevie's debut studio album Texas Flood (1983).
+"Pride and Joy" was released as Vaughan's debut single and has become one of his most popular songs.

 Lyrics

 "Pride and Joy" was a feature of Vaughan's live repertoire before he recorded it.
-According to Double Trouble drummer Chris Layton, Vaughan wrote it for a new girlfriend at the time; somewhat ironically, a later fight with her inspired "I'm Cryin'".
+According to Double Trouble drummer Chris Layton, Vaughan wrote it for a new girlfriend at the time; somewhat ironically, a later fight with her inspired "I'm Crying".

 Composition

 Called "a classic Texas shuffle", it has a twelve-bar blues arrangement, notated in the key of E (although with Vaughan's guitar tuned one-half step lower, resulting in the pitch of E♭) in 4/4 time with a moderately fast tempo.
 The main guitar figure features a bassline along with muted chord chops to produce a percussive-like effect.
 Vaughan also "extracts extra sound from the guitar by choosing finger shapes that allow the maximum number of strings to ring at a time (often the top E-string [E♭])".